nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index must be on the list else an error will be thrown
 * At least one of the optional fields must be provided
 * Existing values will be updated to the input values
+* Note that the order of inputs does not matter, for e.g. there is no difference between entering `edit 1 mc/CS3243 n/Project 1` and `edit 1 n/Project 1 mc/CS3243` .

 Examples: